 Driving a Vehicle They Are Not Licensed To

 Commercial drivers must obtain certifications to operate certain types of trucks.
 Trucks carrying fuel and other combustible substances, for example, require additional certification.
+It's not unheard of for:- Truck drivers to misrepresent their skills or credentials through fraudulent means

 - Companies to condone a driver operating a vehicle they are not licensed to operate (perhaps for financial motives)